-UPDATE 1-USTR says China tariff list does not include pharmaceuticals
+UPDATE 2-Cellphones and laptops on latest USTR China tariff list, drugs excluded

 Initial tariffs on a $200 billion list of Chinese imports received about 71 days of public scrutiny during the summer of 2018, versus as little as 42 days for the latest $300 billion round of tariffs.

+The comment period would likely be completed before U.S. President Donald Trump goes to a G20 leaders summit in Japan on June 28-29, where he said he will meet with Chinese President Xi Jinping.
+The timing would allow him to be in a position to order the tariffs to be activated around that date.

-The proposed list would cover nearly every consumer product left untouched by President Donald Trump’s previous tariffs on $250 billion worth of Chinese imports, including cell phones, laptop and tablet computers.
+The proposed list would cover nearly every consumer product left untouched by previous tariffs on $250 billion worth of Chinese imports, including cellphones, laptops and tablet computers.
 Apple Inc, whose products had escaped prior rounds of tariffs, saw its shares plunge 5.8 percent on Monday, taking U.S. stocks broadly lower.

-Consumer goods ranging from clothing and footwear, snowblowers and pencil sharpeners feature on the proposed tariff list.
+The nearly 140-page list covers a wide variety of consumer products such as clothing, shoes, pencil sharpeners, books, bedsheets, and lawn mowers.
+It also includes fresh produce, meat, watches, pesticides, motorcycles, cocoa, infant formula, fireworks, yarn, baby pacifiers, and musical instruments.

+“The latest tariff escalation is far too great a gamble for the U.S. economy,” National Retail Federation President Matthew Shay said in a statement.
+“Slapping tariffs on everything U.S. companies import from China – goods that support U.S. manufacturing and provide consumers with affordable products – will jeopardize American jobs and increase costs for consumers.”

-But the list excluded Chinese-made pharmaceuticals, inputs for pharmaceuticals and select medical products, along with rare earth materials and critical inputs.
-Rare earth minerals and certain medical inputs are considered important for electric vehicles, defense and drugs industries.
+The list excluded Chinese-made pharmaceuticals, inputs for pharmaceuticals and select medical products, and rare earth minerals.
+Some of those are considered important for the electric vehicle, defense and drug industries.

 Product exclusions granted by USTR from prior rounds of tariffs will not be affected, including a group of exclusions announced earlier on Monday for small electric motors, water filters and other components.
-(Reporting by David Lawder Editing by Sonya Hepinstall)
+(Reporting by David Lawder and Eric Beech, additional reporting by David Shepardson and Humeyra Pamuk Editing by Sonya Hepinstall and Rosalba O’Brien)